Accessories Design · Master

 Collection Design is an effective program to develop the Fashion Designer by mastering all the technical skills to create a sure-fire collection that’s fully fashioned, well finished, and merchandisable.
 Create your own personal narrative and share your vision.
 The collection will be ready for industrialisation in the classic, casual, street or another category, and presented in an original way to show the ultimate expression of a brief.

 The Master in Collection Design is composed of four interlaced areas.
 Craft: the acquirement of cultural and technical skills.
 Design: the research and conception of the collection.
 Development: the creation, fashioning and finishing of the garments.
 Presentation: the exhibition of a personal portfolio and public performance of the collection.

 This intensive specialisation course is run by resident teachers from the industry and international guests, featuring also field trips to production sites, workshops in tailoring techniques, draping, pattern making and printing, constant teamwork with master artisans and a special applied project with an external company, and internship opportunities.

-The 9 month academic year starts in January and features a total of 700 contact hours.
+Lessons take place from January to September and amount to a total of 700 contact hours.
 There is the possibility of completing the course with an internship in a fashion company, leading to the overall obtainment of 80 credits.
 English language proficiency and attendance are required.
 Candidates with work experience or relevant studies in fashion and related fields will be selected after a enrolment questionnaire and an interview with the course’s leading teacher.

 The four areas, Craft, Design, Development and Presentation, take concrete form in a study plan made of nine specialising modules: